 6. Serapeum of Saqqara, Egypt

-Auguste Mariette discovered the Serapeum in 1850 while excavating at Saqqara.
-He found an underground complex designed to house the mummified remains of Apis bulls, sacred animals associated with Egyptian religion.
-The site contains twenty-four granite sarcophagi, some weighing over sixty tons, arranged in galleries carved from bedrock.
+Auguste Mariette discovered the Serapeum back in 1850 while he was excavating at Saqqara.
+What he found was this massive underground complex built to house the mummified remains of Apis bulls—sacred animals in Egyptian religion.
+The site has twenty-four granite sarcophagi, some of them weighing over sixty tons, all arranged in galleries that were carved straight out of bedrock.

-The 1992 earthquake demonstrated the site’s vulnerability.
-Cracks appeared in vault ceilings throughout the complex, leading to temporary closure while engineers assessed stability.
-Some of the smaller side chambers that Mariette explored are now considered too dangerous for regular access.
-Walking through the Serapeum today requires hard hats and an awareness that the weight overhead has been defying gravity for over two thousand years.
+The 1992 earthquake really showed how vulnerable this place is.
+Cracks showed up in vault ceilings all throughout the complex, and they had to close it temporarily while engineers figured out if it was still stable.
+Some of the smaller side chambers that Mariette explored back in the day are now considered way too dangerous for anyone to go into regularly.
+When you walk through the Serapeum today, you’re required to wear a hard hat, and you can’t help but think about the fact that all that weight overhead has been defying gravity for over two thousand years.

 7. Longyou Caves, China